Deborah Richter (also known as Debi Richter) is an actress born on September 7th, 1964.

 Deborah Richter Biography

-1987: starred in Square Dance alongside a young, but precociously mature actress Winona Ryder as well a seemingly ageless Rob Low.
+Alongside a young, but precociously mature actress Winona Ryder and the seemingly ageless Rob Low.

-Starring opposite alongside international martial arts expert and globally famous mega star Jean-Claude Van Damme was a real honor and privilege for Richter.
+Starring with martial arts expert and global mega star Jean-Claude certainly was a real honor for Miss Richter.

-Always walking off muttering something about “American self-esteem”…
+Always walking off muttering about “my diet Cherry Coke…”

-1989: Richter starred in the William Webb directed film The Banker with Duncan Regehr and Leif Garrett (1970s teen heartthrob and Behind the Music celebrity most likely to go on a crying jag).
+Richter starred in the William Webb directed film The Banker with Duncan Regehr and Leif Garrett (aka Behind the Music crying jag)

-Deborah Richter starred in numerous other popular movies throughout the ’80s and ’90s and continues to act to this day.
+Deborah Richter starred in numerous other popular movies throughout the ’80’s and ’90’s and continues to act to this very day.

 One on One (1977)